Property purchase in the Algarve

 - Does the real estate register show any encumbrance or mortgage related to the property?

-- Has the inland revenue office issued a "Caderneta Predial" (a type of property pass)?
+- Has the tax office issued a "Caderneta Predial" (a type of property pass)?

 The provisional agreement